 Traumatic brain injuries (TBIs) are known to cause behavioral, cognitive, and executive functioning impairments.
 Cognitive rehabilitation for TBIs traditionally consists of a context-sensitive method like the Positive Behavior Supports (PBS) approach.

 Context-sensitive approaches aim to enhance the quality of life and minimize problem behaviors by expanding the patient’s range of behaviors.
 These approaches emphasize that cognitive rehabilitation must take place in natural environments.
-Wilderness adventure therapy can effectively facilitate cognitive rehabilitation by allowing students to practice behavior skills in novel environments.
+Adventure therapy can effectively facilitate cognitive rehabilitation by allowing students to practice behavior skills in novel environments.

-One study on treating TBIs with a wilderness adventure therapy model indicates that “wilderness adventure therapy (WAT) relies on teaching through experience in natural contexts and, consequently, can also be considered a contextualized intervention.”
+One study on treating TBIs with an adventure therapy model indicates that “adventure therapy relies on teaching through experience in natural contexts and, consequently, can also be considered a contextualized intervention.

 A study assessing nature interactions and ADHD found that 7 out of 13 high-quality studies identified a significant relationship between increased nature interactions and decreased ADHD symptoms.
 Further, the study found that increased accessibility to nature showed significant positive findings in six out of nine cases and that increased exposure to nature showed significant positive findings in seven out of nine cases.